-- Sarasota County statistics note that in 2016 the total number of bicycle crashes that occurred was 170.
+- Sarasota County statistics note that in one recent year the total number of bicycle crashes that occurred was 170.

 - The total number of fatalities from bicycle crashes for that same year was 5.

-- Injuries due to bicycle crashes in Sarasota County in 2016 numbered 46.
+- Injuries due to bicycle crashes in Sarasota County in in one recent year numbered 46.

 In 2013, 116 bicyclists died in Florida accidents.
 In 2012, more than 6,000 cyclists were injured in Florida alone.
 This posed a significant increase from 2010.
 No matter how much different cities work to promote bicycling safety, the struggle to stay safe on the road is real.
 For example, Jupiter spent $5 million to improve local roadways, including adding bike paths.
 In 2014, the state began building bike lanes seven feet wide rather than the former four feet.
 Unfortunately, many bike accidents persist.